A universal characterization of higher algebraic K-theory: Introduction

 \end{theorem}

-A calculation then provides a canonical construction and universal description of the cyclotomic trace map.
+A calculation then provides a canonical construction and conceptual description of the topological Dennis trace map $K \to THH$.

-\begin{corollary}{(see section~\ref{sec:cyclo})} The ring of homotopy classes of natural transformations of additive invariants from connective algebraic $K$-theory to $THH$ is isomorphic to $\bZ$.
-Similarly, the ring of homotopy classes of natural transformations of localizing invariants from non-connective algebraic $K$-theory to $THH$ is isomorphic to $\bZ$.
-In particular, the cyclotomic trace is characterized up to homotopy as the natural transformation $K \to THH$ corresponding to the unit $1 \in \bZ$. \end{corollary}
+\begin{corollary}{(see section~\ref{sec:cyclo})} The set of homotopy classes of natural transformations of additive invariants from connective algebraic $K$-theory to $THH$ is isomorphic to $\bZ$; furthermore, the topological Dennis trace is characterized up to homotopy as the natural transformation $K \to THH$ corresponding to the unit $1 \in \bZ$. \end{corollary}

-That is, up to suspension, the cyclotomic trace is the only natural transformation of additive invariants between connective algebraic $K$-theory and $THH$.
-This provides a direct proof that all known constructions of the cyclotomic trace map agree up to homotopy.
+That is, up to scaling, the trace is the only natural transformation of additive invariants between connective algebraic $K$-theory and $THH$.
+This provides a direct proof that all known constructions of the topological Dennis trace map agree up to homotopy.

 Working directly with topological cyclic homology ($TC$) is somewhat more complicated; $TC$ does not preserve filtered colimits in general, and is therefore not an additive or localizing functor.
-However, for precisely this reason it is standard (e.g., see \cite{GeisserHesselholt}) to regard $TC$ as giving rise to a functor to pro-spectra --- this variant of $TC$ then does preserve filtered colimits.
-As the category of pro-spectra is a cocomplete stable category, regarding $K$-theory as giving rise to the constant pro-spectrum and applying theorem~\ref{thm:Imain2} provides an identification of the cyclotomic trace as determined by the unit map.
+However, we deduce an analogous identification of the cyclotomic trace as determined by the unit map; see section~\ref{sec:cyclo}.

-Finally, we note that in the localizing setting our results provide an extension of the cyclotomic trace from non-connective algebraic $K$-theory to the non-connective versions of $TC$ and $THH$ (the former regarded as a functor to pro-spectra, as above).
+Finally, we note that in the localizing setting our results provide an extension of the cyclotomic trace from non-connective algebraic $K$-theory to the non-connective versions of $TC$ and $THH$.
 This generalizes and extends the non-connective traces constructed in \cite{GeisserHesselholtRelative} and \cite{BM} for rings and schemes.